rubyworks/indexer/DOTRUBY.md

 link.
 Likewise for `home`.
 In this way `home` is recognized as the same resource as `homepage`.

-Recognized types are `home doc api code wiki work`
+Recognized types are `api dev doc code home irc mail talk wiki work`

 There are also a few non-conforming types that are considered synonyms.